-The Company recognizes revenue at a point in time, when control of sold goods has been transferred to the customer, which is given upon delivery of the goods promised to the customer according to the negotiated incoterm.
+The Company recognizes revenue at a point in time, when control of goods sold has been transferred to the customer, which is given upon delivery of the goods promised to the customer according to the negotiated incoterm.
 Therefore, an account receivable is recognized by the Company when the performance obligations have been met, recognizing the corresponding revenue; moreover, the considerations received before completing the performance obligations of production, distribution and delivery are recognized as customer advances.

-The Company maintains obligations for the return of goods from its customers, and records a provision related to the right of customers to return or replace goods that cannot be sold or that expire, according to the distribution channel to which they belong.
+The Company maintains obligations for the return of goods from its customers, and records a provision related to the right of customers to return or replace goods that cannot be sold or that expired, according to the distribution channel to which they belong.
 The creation of this provision is based on the historical behavior of customers, estimating the corresponding liability through the application of the expected value method.
-As of December 31, 2023, 2022 and 2021, the balance of this provision was \$129,068, \$138,110, and \$58,207, respectively, and is recognized in the "Other accounts and accrued expenses payable" line item.
+As of December 31, 2024, 2023 and 2022, the balance of this provision was \$94,273, \$129,068, and \$138,110, respectively, and is recognized in the "Other accounts and accrued expenses payable" line item.